n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 signs, then all of the remaining codepoints can be tagged with `POS_AFTER_MAIN`.

+> Note: Specifically, this condition means that the syllable must not
+> contain any below-base dependent-vowel (matra) signs as identified
+> using the `_matrabelow_` regular-expression class defined in
+> stage 1.
+>

+If the syllable contains no such below-base dependent-vowel (matra) signs, then after tagging the remaining codepoints with `POS_AFTER_MAIN`, the shaping engine can proceed immediately to stage 2, step 7.

 #### Stage 2, step 6: Syllables with below-base-matras ####